Tuba Music

 Tuba-Euphonium Ensemble:

-PRAYER for 12-part tuba-euphonium ensemble by Howard J. Buss is a meditative work designed to be performed in a concert venue or as a musical offering in a house of worship.
+PRAYER for 12-part tuba-euphonium ensemble is a meditative work designed to be performed in a concert venue or as a musical offering in a house of worship.
 Its reverent quality is enhanced by the rich sonority and organ-like quality of the large low brass ensemble.
 The musical language is sophisticated, yet accessible to general audiences.
 It begins with a lyrical 12-tone melody that is symbolic of the Twelve Tribes of Israel.
 The dodecaphonic reference also relates to the instrumentation: In the concluding section, the 12 pitches of the opening melody are presented with each player assigned to one pitch.
 A reverent atmosphere permeates the musical tapestry throughout.
 Prayer is accessible to amateur and high school-level players.

 (5’10”) Grade III-IV.